 Wonky Veg: What is it?

-Wonky veg are fruit and vegetables that don’t meet certain standards so are not sold in supermarkets and food shops, so are thrown away.
-Examples might be apples that aren’t round enough or butternut squash that aren’t the typical shape.
+Wonky veg are fruit and vegetables that don’t meet certain standards set by supermarkets, so are thrown away.
+Examples include apples that aren’t round enough or butternut squash that aren’t the typical shape.

 Wonky Veg: How much is there?